 The organization of weekends worldwide is due in large part to religion.
 Christianity designates Sunday as its day of rest.
 Whereas in Islam and many Arab countries, Friday is traditionally considered a day of worship.
 Judaism, on the other hand, observes the Sabbath (from Hebrew Shevat, “to rest”) from sunset on Friday to sunset on Saturday.

 If you’re hiring global remote talent, it’s helpful to know what days of weekend rest your new employees expect.
-That’s where Borderless AI comes in!
+That’s where Borderless comes in!

 We can help you navigate which days off your remote team is entitled to and help your company remain compliant with the local laws of countries around the world.
 Let’s get into it!